Joe-W-Davies/HToEE/README.md

 An example config for VBF training can be found here:  `bdt_config_vbf.yaml`

-Note that for each sample, the effeciency x acceptance, and XS (x BR) should also be specified in the constructor of the `python/DataHandling.py` class.
+Note that for each sample, the effeciency x acceptance, and XS (x BR) should also be specified in `MetaData/`.

 The command to train a simple VBF vs Bkg BDT with a train-test splitting fraction of 0.7, is: